 The Name Jar by Yangsook Choi: immigration, cultural diversity, customs

-What picture books do you enjoy using when you teach social studies?
-Feel free to let me know in the comments below!
+What social studies picture books do you love to use with upper elementary students?
+Feel free to let me know in the comments!